ThirdAct-Open-Source/notifications/README.md

 ## License

-Etomon Encode Tools is licensed under the GNU LGPL-3.0, a copy of which can be found at [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).
+Notifications Lib is licensed under the GNU LGPL-3.0, a copy of which can be found at [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).